SEARCH WITH THE PROGRAM FINDER

 TRANSCRIPTSAPI students will receive a transcript from Charles University upon completion of their program.

 Rebecca Cott will be your Program Manager and prepare you to go abroad!

 Caleb will be your resident director and a resource for you on-site in Prague!

 Students will enroll in one course during the January Term.
 All courses are equivalent to 3 U.S. semester credits.
-Classes will meet 4 hours per day during the intensive session.
+Classes will meet 4 hours per day during the January session.

 The course serves as an introduction to the city of Prague as a specific cultural and social milieu, seen through the lens of its artists, architects and their works.
 It is also intended – particularly through the reading list – to inspire an interest in the unique blend of storytelling and legend that underpins much of the city’s character and history.